siemens/gencmpclient/README.md

 ## Prerequisites

-This software should work with any flavor of Linux, including [Cygwin](https://www.cygwin.com/), also on a virtual machine or the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)), and with MacOS X.
+This software should work with any flavor of Linux, including MacOS X, [Cygwin](https://www.cygwin.com/), also on a virtual machine or the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)).

 The following network and development tools are needed or recommended.
 * Git (for getting the software, tested with versions 2.7.2, 2.11.0, 2.20, 2.30.2, 2.39.2)